apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

 values.
 An ingestion policy dictates the runtime behavior of the feed in response to resource bottlenecks and failures.
-AsterixDB provides a list of policy parameters that help customize the system's runtime behavior when handling excess records.
+AsterixDB provides a list of policy parameters that help customize the system's runtime behavior when handling excess objects.
 AsterixDB provides a set of built-in policies, each constructed by setting appropriate value(s) for the policy parameter(s) from the table below.

 ####Policy Parameters

-- *excess.records.spill*: Set to true if records that cannot be processed by an operator for lack of resources (referred to as excess records hereafter) should be persisted to the local disk for deferred processing.
+- *excess.records.spill*: Set to true if objects that cannot be processed by an operator for lack of resources (referred to as excess objects hereafter) should be persisted to the local disk for deferred processing.
 (Default: false)

-- *excess.records.discard*: Set to true if excess records should be discarded.
+- *excess.records.discard*: Set to true if excess objects should be discarded.
 (Default: false)

-- *excess.records.throttle*: Set to true if rate of arrival of records is required to be reduced in an adaptive manner to prevent having any excess records (Default: false)
+- *excess.records.throttle*: Set to true if rate of arrival of objects is required to be reduced in an adaptive manner to prevent having any excess objects (Default: false)

 - *excess.records.elastic*: Set to true if the system should attempt to resolve resource bottlenecks by re-structuring and/or rescheduling the feed ingestion pipeline.
 (Default: false)